Candy Crush game maker's IPO to face investor scrutiny

-SAN FRANCISCO (Reuters) - King Digital Entertainment Plc’s colorful “Candy Crush Saga” has gone viral on smartphones worldwide, but the company may struggle to replicate that enthusiasm with its upcoming initial public offering valuing the gaming company at $7.6 billion.
+SAN FRANCISCO (Reuters) - King Digital Entertainment Plc’s colorful “Candy Crush Saga” has gone viral on smartphones worldwide, but the company may struggle to replicate that enthusiasm with its upcoming $7.6 billion initial public offering.

 The flotation this week will be closely watched in the fast-growing $17 billion mobile gaming industry, which is keen to emerge from the shadow of Zynga Inc, which has lost half its value since its 2011 IPO valued it at $8.9 billion.